Rules of Thumb to Avoid Making

 to grade, or "sign-up" when they have something to grade.
 The problem

-with this is that you may discover at the end of the unit, that there
+with this is that you may discover at the end of the unit, that

-are some students you never saw!
+there are some students you never saw!
 They NEVER came to have something

 graded.
 You as the teacher need to move systematically around the

 classroom.
-Check with every student every day to make sure they are
+Check with every student every day to make sure they

-territory, not yours.
+their territory, not yours.

 Use a "Daily Method" of Layered Curriculum® for the first unit